All Episodes

 Yesterday on radio station WMT in Cedar Rapids, Iowa Senator Chuck Grassley.

-The first thing that would make me feel a little bit better towards them if they had uh followed the Japanese example and come before the American people and take that deep bow and say, I'm sorry, and then either do one of two things, resign or go commit suicide.
+The first thing that would make me feel a little bit better towards them if they'd followed the Japanese example and come before the American people and take that deep bow and say, I'm sorry, and then either do one of two things, resign or go commit suicide.

 He wants the AIG bonus recipients to go commit suicide.

-Now I know he said later, where we're just talking about honor here.
+Now, I know he said later, we're just talking about honor here.

-The porculus bill has an executive compensation pay limit, as you know, or limiting executive pay.
+The Porculus bill has an executive compensation pay limit, as you know.

-Chris Dodd put in his own bill, his own amendment that that exempts bonuses from this limitation.
+Chris Dodd put in his own bill, his own amendment that exempts bonuses from this limitation.

-And he's out there now saying tax him at 90%.
+And he's out there now saying tax them at 90%.

 These people are the biggest frauds, artists of deceit.